 - If there is bleeding because this can mean your placenta is low and being pushed, or has separated early.

 - Unbearable pain that stays all the time rather than going in waves.

-- If your waters or mucus plug are tinged with yellow, green, or dark brown, because this may indicate the presence of meconium (the baby’s first poo), which increases the risk of infection.
+- If your waters or mucus plug are tinged with yellow, green, or dark brown, because this may indicate the presence of meconium (the baby’s first poo).
+This is a sign a baby may be distressed and increases the risk of infection.

 - Vomiting for long periods.

 This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Essential Parent has used all reasonable care in compiling the information from leading experts and institutions but makes no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details click here